rfdavid/graph-influence/README.md

 ### Calculating the influence

-To calculate the influence function use `graph_infliuence`.
+To calculate the influence function use `graph_influence`.
 The following example calculates the values for the test node ids 1708, 1720 and 1800 for Cora dataset on GAT.